Understanding the 'pw-link' Command for PipeWire (with examples)

 Explanation:

-• --disconnect: This argument indicates that we want to disconnect the specified ports.
+• --disconnect: This option directs pw-link to terminate the connection between the specified ports.

 Code: